 Types of display ads that can be served to AMP pages

-When the AMP Project first started, the goal was to ensure that most existing ads in the ecosystem would “just work” on AMP pages.
-However, AMP doesn’t allow any ad format that causes content reflow.
+AMP works only with ads that do not cause content reflow.
 Therefore, some formats like interstitials or auto-expandables are unsupported in AMP.
-See a list of some of the supported ads capabilities in AMP.
+See a list of supported ads capabilities in AMP.

 From a trafficking standpoint, not much changes for ads on AMP pages.